vtexdocs/help-center-content/docs/announcements/en/freely-develop-custom-storefront-components-in-vtex-io.md

 author:
 slug: freely-develop-custom-storefront-components-in-vtex-io
 legacySlug: freely-develop-custom-storefront-components-in-vtex-io
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN:
+announcementSynopsisEN: ''
 ---

-nnouncementImageID: ""
+ouncementImageID: ''
-announcementSynopsisEN: Authorization is no longer required to develop storefront components using VTEX IO.
+announcementSynopsisEN: 'Authorization is no longer required to develop storefront components using VTEX IO. '
 ---

 If your store is built using the [VTEX Store Framework](https://developers.vtex.com/vtex-developer-docs/docs/what-is-store-framework) and you are missing that one special storefront component, we have good news: previous authorization is no longer required to use the VTEX React [builder](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-builders)!